-Also, it also creates a new challenge for establishing tags, yield groups for mobile applications, and determining the mort beneficial advertising unit for publishers.
+Also, it also creates a new challenge for establishing tags, yield groups for mobile applications, and determining the most beneficial advertising unit for publishers.

-Thus, Google Ad Manager can utilize its single platform to manage, measuring, optimizing, and delivering publishers Ads across all these new platforms. all these challenges.
+Thus, Google Ad Manager can utilize its single platform to manage, measure, optimize, and deliver publishers Ads across all these new platforms. all these challenges.

 Increasing revenue through competition

-Google ads manager offer publishers a competitive environment where advertisers can compete for their inventory, a high competition meane an increase in publishers revenue, furthermore, with an open bidding system in place, publishers can showcase their inventory to multiple demand partners with no security risks.
+Google ads manager offer publishers a competitive environment where advertisers can compete for their inventory, high competition means an increase in publishers revenue, furthermore, with an open bidding system in place, publishers can showcase their inventory to multiple demand partners with no security risks.

 Unified Auction and Unified Pricing Rule

 Unified auction grants ad networks, agencies, and exchange bidding via Google to possess an equal opportunity to bid for inventory, all bidding demands will obtain a simultaneous bid request from google`s server.

 This is required to run a single auction, rather than several demand level auctions.
 Furthermore, Google adopts a unified pricing rule, this means a common pricing rule will be used to exchange bidding and Ad exchange.